 But first, the epiphany!

 Slow and steady may not win the race.
-As you may know, I typically side with David's stodgy brother Tom -- citing the money there is to be made on tried-and-true cash machines such as Johnson & Johnson and data supporting Warren Buffett's steady-as-she-goes, win-by-rarely-losing value approach.
+As you may know, I typically side with David's stodgy brother Tom, who insists there is money to be made on tried-and-true cash machines like Johnson & Johnson

-But I wonder: What if David's right to point out that most nights, we only need a few big swings to win the game?
-Or, put another way: What if he's right to point out that even if nine out of every 10 stocks we buy goes to absolute zero, we'll still break even if we find just one 10-bagger?
+But I wonder: What if David's right to point out that we don't always have to get on base -- that most nights, we only need a few big swings to win the game.
+What if he's right to point out that even if nine out of every 10 stocks we buy goes to absolute zero, we'll still break even if we find just one 10-bagger?

-Well, it's a fact.
+Well, it's true.
 Plus, what are the chances nine out of 10 of our companies will go belly-up?
 Not too good.
 And that's assuming we land a 10-bagger -- a rock-solid 1,000% gainer.
-Now, what if you smack a 3,600% home run?
+Now, what if you smack a 3,230% home run?
 I'll let you run the numbers.

 Because I have news for you ...

 "The Tortoise and the Hare" isn't a true story.
 It's not even based on one.
 Take away AOL, Starbucks, and Amazon ... and David's pretty average.
 But that's crazy talk.
 You don't compare the batting average of a singles hitter with that of a slugger.

 The fact is, David's kamikaze style works over the long run.
 And not just in the '90s.
 A few years back, David launched a new Rule Breakers newsletter to see if he could find this decade's great growth stories.
 How's he going to do it?
 He starts with a six-point checklist:

 - Top dog and first-mover in an important, emerging industry?

 - Good management with smart backing?